 We’ll find out what is asynchrony on the data transferring example.
 Asynchronous Transfer Mode is a kind of data transfer when intervals between sent blocks of data are not constant.
 The Server and the Client are working independently during asynchronous data transfer.

-cURL provides the Easy Interface and the Multi Interface for work.
+cURL provides the Easy Interface and the Multi Interface to download files.

 The Easy Interface is a synchronous interface, which is able to download only one file at a time, and the process will not stop until it’s completed.
 For instance, if you have a list of five files for download, as long as the first file is not downloaded, the rest of files will be waiting.

 And on the contrary, the Multi Interface allows a user to download several files at the same time, without threads using.
-It can be used in a single-threaded application, giving a user an advantage of not worrying about the complexity of management and synchronization of several threads.
+This cURL interface can be used in a single-threaded application, giving a user an advantage of not worrying about the complexity of management and synchronization of several threads.